 2 tablespoons aged balsamic vinegar, or you can cook down regular balsamic vinegar

 (Serves 4 )

-1. Heat the grill to 375 degrees or heat a grill pan to medium-high heat.
-Dice up the watermelon into medium sized pieces.
+1. Heat grill to 375 degrees or heat a grill pan to medium-high heat.
+Dice up watermelon into medium sized pieces.
 Slice and remove the seed from both peaches.

-2. Brush the peaches with olive oil and place them cut side down on the grill.
-Grill the peaches for 4-5 minutes on the cut side, or until slightly softened with grill marks.
+2. Brush peaches with olive oil and place them cut side down on grill.
+Grill peaches for 4-5 minutes on cut side, or until slightly softened with grill marks.

 4. Scatter the watermelon on top of the arugula.
 Slice the burrata into 6 wedges and place it on top of the salad.
-Then, slice the grilled peaches into 3 wedges and place them around the salad.
-Sprinkle the fresh mint leaves and salt to taste, on top of the fresh fruit.
-Then, lightly drizzle the aged balsamic over the salad.
+Then, slice the grilled peaches into 3 wedges and place around salad.
+Sprinkle fresh mint leaves and salt to taste, on top of fresh fruit.
+Then, lightly drizzle the aged balsamic over salad.